neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Pros:

-- Easier to reason about if you dont have to account for pageserver restarts
+- Easier to reason about if you don't have to account for pageserver restarts

 ### Extra notes